ntucker/anansi/packages/webpack-config-anansi/README.md

 If set, will enable [React DevTools Profiler](https://reactjs.org/blog/2018/09/10/introducing-the-react-profiler.html).
 This feature is only available in production mode since it is enabled in development by default.

+### readable

+Skips minification.
+This is useful when trying to debug production code.

+`webpack --mode=production --readable`

 ## ENV customization

 ### WEBPACK_PUBLIC_HOST = ''